 H-1B Visa Information Security Specialist Jobs

-Information Security Specialist roles qualify as H-1B specialty occupations because they require a bachelor's degree or higher in computer science, cybersecurity, or a related field.
+Information Security Specialist roles qualify as H-1B visa specialty occupations because they require a bachelor's degree or higher in computer science, cybersecurity, or a related field.
 Employers filing H-1B petitions for this role must certify a prevailing wage through DOL before USCIS adjudicates the petition, and the annual 85,000-slot cap means timing your job search around the April registration window matters.

-See All Information Security Specialist JobsOverview
+Find H-1B Visa Information Security Specialist JobsOverview

-Showing 5 of 12+ Information Security Specialist jobs
+Showing 5 of 11+ Information Security Specialist jobs

-See all Information Security Specialist jobs
+See all Information Security Specialist Jobs

 Sign up for free to unlock all listings, filter by visa type, and get alerts for new Information Security Specialist roles.